michailduzhanski/SomeCoin/responsible_disclosure.md

 The Electric Coin Company is committed to working with researchers who submit security vulnerability notifications to us to resolve those issues on an appropriate timeline and perform a coordinated release, giving credit to the reporter if they would like.

-Please submit issues to security@z.cash, using the following PGP key:
+Please submit issues to security@arnak.org, using the following PGP key:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----